torontomulibrary/digital-preservation-public/docs/workflow-preprocessing.md

 ## Renaming files

-If files are digitzed copies of physical materials, rename them to meet [ASC naming conventions](https://docs.google.com/document/d/1N3qL5PU05ex2XbeQRCtEkQ6mYLYqd7WohiNDLJ20OkY/edit#heading=h.99t87iss90w7).
+If files are digitzed copies of physical materials, rename them to meet [ASC naming conventions][REDACTED]

 If files are born-digital, no renaming is necessary unless the file name is problematic / could lead to encoding errors (eg. periods or commas in the file name).
 Keeping the original name is part of maintaining original order.